-On the one hand, the cherry blossoms draw a parallel to the Zen Buddhist idea of life being a great circle, referring to ensō, which symbolizes life as a circle because it’s like a constant loop.
-There’s a beginning and an end to all life, which underlines the fact that all things must come to an end, and to the Japanese, the end (death) is equally as important as the beginning (birth).
+On the one hand, the cherry blossoms draw a parallel to the Zen Buddhist idea of life being a great circle.
+This is about ensō, which symbolizes life as a circle because it’s like a constant loop.
+There are beginnings and an end to all life, which underlines the fact that all things must come to an end, and to the Japanese, the end (death) is equally as important as the beginning (birth).
 The idea of a circle is that the end of one existence isn’t necessarily the end of life altogether.
 Thus, when things die, it isn’t dead but reborn to begin another circle of life.

 The drama staged by the life cycle of the cherry blossoms begins as an exquisitely beautiful and fragile flower.
-The trees are known for its short but brilliant blooming season, and then it all comes to an end with the flowers falling gracefully to the earth at the height of its beauty and to its inevitable death, and then the blossoms are reborn and to start the process all over again the following spring, and so on.
+The trees are known for their short but brilliant blooming season.
+It all ends, the flowers gracefully falling to the earth at the height of its beauty and inevitable death.
+Then the blossoms are reborn and to start the process all over again the following spring, and so on.
 I can appreciate why my father chose the falling cherry blossom as his subject metaphor.
 He must’ve thought that when his time came to die, he would’ve wanted to “fall” naturally and gracefully, just like the beautiful cherry blossoms.

-Arguably, the best part of cherry blossom season or hanami no kisetsu 花見の季節 comes at the end of the season.
+Arguably, the best part of hanami no kisetsu (花見の季節) or cherry blossom season comes at the end of the season.
 As the cherry blossom flowers reach their peak and are in full bloom, their petals begin to fall like a snowstorm.
-The Japanese call this hanafubuki 花吹雪, literally meaning “flower snowstorm,” and it marks the end of cherry blossom season.
-Hanafubuki is the Japanese word which describes the beautiful moment when cherry blossom petals are blowing in the wind.
-At the end of cherry blossom season, city pavements are covered like a pink carpet.
-Along with watching the petals fall from the trees at the end of the season, the ground is left covered by a pink carpet of petals.
-It’s perhaps one of hanami’s most beautiful sights, but it’s alsoa sorrowful occasion for the dying flowers.
+The Japanese call this hanafubuki 花吹雪, meaning “flower snowstorm,” and it marks the end of cherry blossom season.
+Hanafubuki is the Japanese word that describes the beautiful moment when the cherry blossom petals are blowing in the wind.
+At the end of the cherry blossom season, city pavements are covered like a pink carpet.
+Along with watching the petals fall from the trees at season’s end, the ground is left covered by a pink carpet of petals.
+It’s possibly the most beautiful sight of hanami, but it’s also a sorrowful occasion for the dying flowers.

 negawaku wa hana no shita nite haru shinamu